Shannon-Goddard/Correlation_vs_Causation/README.md

 ## Project Overview
 ### **Reason the topic was selected**
-**There are many articles written about Califorian's leaving due to the high cost of living.
-There are many news clips, like the ones we chose for our video embeded in our header.
+**There are many articles written about Californian’s  leaving due to the high cost of living.
+There are many news clips, like the ones we chose for our video embedded in our header.
 The reason this topic was selected, with our group living in California, it's personal.
 We live throughout the state, Southern California to Northern California, with a wide range of interests, backgrounds, experiences.
 We find commonality in the abiding weight in questioning, "Is it time to leave California?".**

 As a broad generalization, most people can afford to purchase a house worth about **3X** their **total (gross) annual income**, assuming a **20% down** payment and a moderate amount of other long-term debts, such as car or student loan payments.
 This best practice can be found at [mymoneyblog.com](https://www.mymoneyblog.com/4-different-rules-of-thumb-for-how-much-house-you-can-afford.html).
-As there are many similar "Best Practices" in home buying, We would like to keep a consistancy throughout the analysis and use this one, three times total annual income.
-The consistancy will make the analysis meaningful.
+As there are many similar "Best Practices" in home buying, We would like to keep a consistency throughout the analysis and use this one, three times total annual income.
+The consistency will make the analysis meaningful.

-With the best pracice in mind and the median price of homes currently, as of 02/13/20, listed in San Bernardino County is **$350,000**, according to [zillow.com](https://www.zillow.com/san-bernardino-county-ca/home-values/), a single gross income of **$116,666.67** would be needed to purchase a **median price** home in **San Bernardino County**.
+With the best practice in mind and the median price of homes currently, as of 02/13/20, listed in San Bernardino County is **$350,000**, according to [zillow.com](https://www.zillow.com/san-bernardino-county-ca/home-values/), a single gross income of **$116,666.67** would be needed to purchase a **median price** home in **San Bernardino County**.

-Although, that number is flabbergasting enough, it fails when compared to surrounding California counties.These counties the median home prices are, easily, **doubled**.
+Although, that number is flabbergasting enough, it fails when compared to surrounding California counties.
+These counties the median home prices are, easily, **doubled**.
 Meaning, the gross annual income would, also, have to **double**.
 Pricing can be seen on [laalmanac.com](http://www.laalmanac.com/economy/ec37.php)

 **We performed analysis on the cost of housing in California that included**: